Gael Hannan is a writer, actor and public speaker who grew up with a progressive hearing loss that is now severe-to-profound.

 From its very first performance, Unheard Voices has inspired a passionate response, from audiences that include hard of hearing, deaf and ‘hearing’ people.
 As one young Newfoundlander said after seeing the show, “you walked through my life”.
 Since 1999, Gael has performed Unheard Voices to thousands of people around North America and in New Zealand.
 Her repertoire has expanded to include other monologues, spoken poems and rap songs, and a performance workshop, Ear Rage!
 Gael also presents a number of informational workshops for both consumer audiences and the business world.
 She is regularly invited to deliver her and performances that raise the bar on awareness of hearing loss issues.

 In 2011, began writing a weekly column for the renowned website HearingHealthMatters.org.
-She also writes consumer hearing loss columns for Canadian Audiologist and Signal magazine, two professional hearing healthcare journals.
+She also writes consumer a column for Canadian Audiologist.
 After years of talking about doing it, in May 2015, Gael published her first book The Way I Hear It part memoir, part survival guide.

 She has received several awards for her work, including the Consumer Advocacy Award by the Canadian Association of Speech Language Pathologists and Audiologists, and several awards from the Canadian Hard of Hearing Association.